Security and Resilience in AI Systems

 Recommended mitigation

-Input sanitization, filters, and validation
+Input sanitization, filters, validation, and layered controls

-Model Misuse
+Model misuse

-Authentication and rate limiting on APIs
+Authentication and rate limiting

-Limit requests per IP/token
+Limit requests per identity or token

-RBAC + taints/tolerations in AKS
+RBAC plus taints and tolerations in AKS

-Data Leakage
+Data leakage

 💡 Conduct internal red teaming to test prompt and response vulnerabilities.